 Always Try Before Buying

 Foundation is a product that you can’t buy online if you have never tried that brand or shade before.
-You need to try it on your skin to see if it compliments your skin tone as well as an undertone.
+You need to try it on your skin to see if it complements your skin tone as well as an undertone.

 Color Can Vary By Season